DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/machine_learning/2022-05-18-understanding_incremental_learning_time_series_forecasting.md

 - Online Learning
 - Time Series Forecasting
 - Dynamic Model Updating
-- Machine Learning
-- Data Science
-- Time Series Analysis
 title: Understanding Incremental Learning in Time Series Forecasting
 ---

 ## Introduction to Incremental Learning

 Incremental learning, also known as online learning, is a method in machine learning that allows models to adaptively update themselves as new data becomes available, rather than undergoing complete retraining.
 This adaptive approach enables systems to adjust to changes in data patterns, allowing them to maintain accuracy and relevance over time.
 Unlike traditional “batch learning,” which relies on re-training the model with a static dataset, incremental learning continuously integrates new data points, updating the model in a more efficient and timely manner.

 ### Understanding Batch Learning vs. Incremental Learning